Length:

 Full context: the Plantory case study, the founder story, and the architectural playbook.

-Every "wow, the model is so smart" moment we've had in Plantory traces back to better grounding, not better prompts.
+Every moment when the model felt smart in Plantory traced back to better grounding, not better prompts.

 The Gemini garden advisor doesn't feel useful because of prompt engineering.
 It feels useful because every call ships with the garden's canvas state, climate zone, soil type, sun exposure, and plant inventory.
 Strip that context away, and the same model gives generic forum-grade answers.

-The practical rule: before you tune a prompt, audit what structured context the model is receiving.
-Nine times out of ten that's where the leverage is.
+The practical rule: before you tune a prompt, audit what structured context the model receives.
+Nine times out of ten, that is where the useful improvement is.

 We deploy programmatically to Meta Ads and Google Ads.
-AI writes the creative, generates variants, sets targeting.
-That's a real productivity unlock.
+AI writes creative, generates variants, and sets targeting.
+That saves real production time.

 What's not autonomous is the budget decision.
-Scaling a flight, reallocating spend across campaigns, killing a dog — those still get a human in the loop.
+Scaling a flight, reallocating spend across campaigns, and shutting down an underperforming campaign still get a human in the loop.
 Not because the AI can't technically do them, but because the cost of being wrong is high and the cost of human review is low.

 Rule of thumb: automate the production; keep humans on the capital allocation.